david-pfx/PuzzleScriptNext/README.md

 * and ongoing development work inspired by its many users (like you).

 ## New Features and Fixes
-The latest version is Release v-24g29.
+The latest version is Release v-24g30.
 It includes a beta release of canvas sprites based on canvas API calls.
 See below.
 Please try.

 New fixes/updates:
+* The title screen menu now works correctly on mobile
 * The editor no longer crashes when source code changes make the code invalid
 * The level editor no longer crashes when a new program is loaded
 * Title screen treats as continue if set checkpoint before winning first level